 The leek in this pie lends a delicate onion flavour, which with the ale and steak, perfectly compliment each other.
 This Steak Leek and Ale Pie was thoroughly enjoyed by all in our house and my very good friend and chief taste tester – who lives 2 doors away!

-It would make perfect sense to double the quantities and make 2 pies.
-An uncooked pie will freeze beautifully, just ensure it is absolutely cool before double wrapping in cling film and freezing for up to 2 months.
+Also it would make perfect sense to double the quantities and make 2 pies.
+Since an uncooked pie will freeze beautifully, just ensure it is absolutely cool before double wrapping in cling film and freezing for up to 2 months.
 Or maybe pass the second pie onto a busy family, new mum, or friends.
 The gift of a meal, even if there is no ‘special’ reason shows that you care.

 Please tell me about your pastry successes, or disasters, I love reading your comments.